Item - 2026.IE27.9

 p.
 Winston Churchill Drive (north side from Clonmore Drive to Elmview Drive).

-6. Subject to the approval of 5d, 5h, and 5n, City Council amend Chapter 925 and Chapter 950, as described in Attachment 7 - Missing Sidewalk Locations - Bylaw Amendments for Associated Parking Restrictions.
+6. Subject to the approval of 5d, 5h, and 5n, City Council amend Chapter 925 and Chapter 950, as described in Attachment 7 to the report (February 10, 2026) from the General Manager, Transportation Services.

-7. City Council authorize the installation of the road safety improvement projects on the following streets as outlined in this report, including the amendments to necessary bylaws in Chapter 886 and 950 as described in Attachment 10:
+7. City Council authorize the installation of the road safety improvement projects on the following streets as outlined in this report, including the amendments to necessary bylaws in Chapter 886 and 950 as described in Attachment 10 to the report (February 10, 2026) from the General Manager, Transportation Services:

 a.
 Sloane Avenue from Eglinton Avenue East to Victoria Park Avenue; and